 the implementation of earth stations on aircraft and vessels communicating with geostationary space stations should ensure protection of the existing primary services, including their future developments, in this frequency band and adjacent frequency bands.

-earth stations on aircraft and vessels communicating with geostationary space stations need to have the capability to not cause interference to existing services in territories where authorization has not been granted.
+earth stations on aircraft and vessels communicating with geostationary space stations need to have the capability to cease transmission in territories where authorization has not been granted.

 responsibilities of the notifying administration related to the operation of earth stations on aircraft and vessels in the frequency band 12.75-13.25 GHz (Earth-to-space) should be clearly defined.